babel/website/_posts/2016-12-06-the-state-of-babel.md

 - How can we generate the transformed code faster?
 - How can we generate code that runs fast in the browser (https://fhinkel.github.io/six-speed/)?

-If you are one to read the compiled output and see issues, then report it and ask for help in making a PR!
+If you to read the compiled output and see issues, then report it and ask for help in making a PR!

 Previous Issues: